CP14 Notice From the IRS? What it Means & What to Do

 Pay in Full

-If you can afford to pay in full, you’ll minimize the penalties and interest you the IRS will charge you.
+If you can afford to pay in full, you’ll minimize the penalties and interest the IRS will charge you.
 You’ll also avoid having your balance sent to collections.

 To pay online, visit the IRS website.
 You can pay directly from your bank account without being charged any payment fees.
 You can also pay by debit or credit card for a fee.